 The Graduate Program in Pharmacology (GPP) is now the Molecular Pharmacology and Therapeutics (MPaT) Graduate Program.
 Please select either the MPaT PhD or MPaT MS program for your Fall 2022 application.

-The Graduate Program in Pharmacology no longer accepts the GRE test.
+The Molecular Pharmacology and Therapeutics (MPaT) Graduate Program no longer accepts the GRE test.
 Please do not report your GRE score on your application.

 Candidates for admission are evaluated on the basis of undergraduate record, previous research experience, and letters of recommendation.
 See the How to Apply page for more information.

 The following is a list of general prerequisites for the application for admission.

 Four-year BA or BS degree (or equivalent) in life or physical sciences

 A test of English-language proficiency (TOEFL or IELTS) is required for most applicants whose first language is not English, regardless of country of citizenship.
 Please review the guidelines here for more information about test exemptions.
 We do not require WES certification or other validation of international transcripts.

 - Internet: 100

 - Computer: 250

 GPA: the average GPA of matriculating students is 3.5/4.0